-Research at the UvA is conducted in faculty, inter-faculty and inter-university research institutes and schools.
+Research is carried out within research institutes, centres and schools.
 Research policy is guided by the University Committee on Research, the central body in charge of advising the Executive Board.

 The University Committee on Research (UOC) is an advisory body charged with advising the Executive Board on operational and strategic issues relating to research conducted at the University of Amsterdam.
 Visit the staff website for more information about the Committee's members and recommendations (staff login required).

 Research activities at each faculty are organised within research institutes, each headed by a research director.
 The research director is responsible for the quality and relevance of the research and for the Institute’s strategic direction.